 HOWEVER – this will potentially be VERY noisy – as a server will have multiple CPU’s, and these will alarm anytime the _Total condition is met.
 This means duplication of alerts when a server is heavily utilized.
 That said – if only a SINGLE logical processor is spiked, but the overall CPU utilization is low, this will let you know that is happening.

-1. CPU monitoring of the OS level is complex, script based, and uses multiple perf counters before it triggers.
+1. CPU monitoring of the OS level is somewhat complex, script based, and evaluates multiple perf counters before it triggers.
 Be aware, and be proactive in managing this.

-2. The individual CPU’s can be discovered, but I DON’T recommend it as a general rule.
+3. The individual CPU’s can be discovered, but I DON’T recommend it.